Table of Contents

 For any business that does not comply with the new GDPR may attract a fine up to €10 million or up to 2% of the annual worldwide turnover for the previous year, whichever is higher!

-However, GDPR isn’t a threat to your business anyway, it’s a huge opportunity.
-European customers will like you more if you are GDPR compliant.
+However, GDPR isn’t a threat to your business anyway, it’s actually an opportunity to woo EU customers by being GDPR compliant.
 It will certainly boost the trust factor for your brand.

-Right now, data privacy is a big deal in not only in Europe but in the whole world.
-And you can see topics related to GDPR compliance pop up all over the web.
-In fact, if you comply with GDPR you should highlight that to EU customers to boost your brand image.
+Right now, data privacy is a most discussed topic in not only in Europe but in the whole world.
+So if you comply with GDPR you should highlight that to EU customers to boost your brand image.

 How to prepare your Shopify store for GDPR: